mstcgalis/personal-website/content/projects/cookbook.md

 i don't expect any fluctuations I guess. work and school are consistent throughout the semester.

 I hope that in the future,
 c.c. will become a platform for sharing texts and ideas related to sustainability (in life and design), care and perception of experience (individual and collective).
-I want our process itself to be sustainable (recognizing possible developments in context of how much time and resources we want to devote to it)
+I want our process itself to be sustainable (recognising possible developments in context of how much time and resources we want to devote to it)

 DG:
 …modify the app to serve my real needs better

 JD:
 gradually work on a manifesto [no rush we have forever] - I would like to write it together, maybe during one long session.
-I think it is impoertant to share a text describing the core of c.c. regarding how dialogue-oriented the project is.
+I think it is important to share a text describing the core of c.c. regarding how dialogue-oriented the project is.

 **I would like to learn**